c4s4/md2pdf/README.md

     ![Image Title](image_file.jpg)

-Furthermore, these tools parse special information headers at the beginning of the markdown files, such as :
+Furthermore, this tool parses YAML header at the beginning of the markdown document, as used by *pandoc* tool, such as :

-    % id:       1
-    % date:     2014-06-09
+    ---
-    % title:    Document title
+    title:    Document title
-    % author:   Michel Casabianca
+    author:   Michel Casabianca
+    date:     2014-06-09
-    % email:    michel.casabianca@gmail.com
+    email:    michel.casabianca@gmail.com
+    id:       1
-	% lang:     en
+	lang:     en
-	% toc:      true
+	toc:      true
-    % keywords: markdown test
+    ---

-These headers are used by tools:
+These headers are used by the tools to print information at the beginning of the document and in page footer:

-- **id**: this is the unique ID of the document.
-This is for my site processor internal usage.
-- **date**: this ISO formatted date is print in documents as production date.
 - **title**: this is the title of the document.
 - **auhtor**: this is the author of the document.
+- **date**: this ISO formatted date is print in documents as production date.
 - **email**: this is the email of the author of the document.
+- **id**: this is the unique ID of the document.
+This is for my site processor internal usage.
 - **lang**: this is the language of the document, in ISO format (defaults to *en*).
 - **toc**: tells if we want a table of content in resulting document (defaults to *false*).
-- **keywords**: this is for the internal usage of the site generator.

-Note that these headers are not mandatory and will have default values if not set.
+Note that these headers are not mandatory.

 Bugs
 ----